-While this is our plan at this time, the evolving nature of this health crisis will require us to remain flexible as we plan for the start of the school year and beyond.
-The Governor’s Office, as well as our local and state health departments, could issue new orders at any time that would require us to alter our current plans.
+As was the case last year, the evolving nature of this health crisis will require us to remain flexible as we plan for the start of the school year and beyond.
+The Governor’s Office or our health agency partners could issue new guidance at any time that may require us to alter our plans.

 - In order to minimize close contact with other students, there will be directional arrows in our hallways to help guide students.
 As much as possible, students will stay to the right in hallways and use the directional arrows to keep traffic flowing.

-- Upon arrival, students will wash their hands or use hand sanitizer and staff will check in with students to ensure they had their temperatures taken at home and are feeling well.
+- Upon arrival, students will wash their hands or use hand sanitizer.

 - Students will be seated spaced apart to the fullest distance possible in classrooms.

 - Students will attend electives on a regular schedule, however there will be less sharing of equipment and materials.

 Masking all students and staff while indoors will result in a significant decrease in classroom quarantines, which will serve to minimize disruptions to our students’ in-person learning.
 The health department has indicated that higher risk activities, such as athletics and music programs, could still be subject to regular quarantine protocols.

 This year, we will be notifying families regarding cases of COVID-19 in your school if your student is directly impacted.
 For families interested in tracking the case data related to their school, St. Vrain Valley Schools will continue to maintain a COVID-19 case dashboard on our website beginning August 17.
 Confirmed cases of COVID-19 will be updated on weekday mornings and quarantine information will be updated weekly on Friday mornings when school is in session.